-I just rediscovered this age-old drink and had to share my find!
-Switchel was how hardworking farmers in colonial days quenched their thirst out in the hot, sunbaked fields.
-That’s enough of an endorsement for me.
+Switchel was how colonial farmers quenched their thirst out in the hot, sunbaked fields.
+That’s enough of an endorsement for me!

 - 1 gal. water

 - 2 cups raw or dark brown sugar

 My friend, Wendy, and I decided to make a pitcher one summer’s day, using our Almanac recipe.

 Mmmm!
 Switchel is so refreshing and delicious!
 It tastes pleasantly tart and—surprisingly not too sweet.

 And, boy, is it drinkable—much more so than plain water.
 I’ll say that it did quench my thirst for water, but not for switchel.
 We drank half the pitcher and felt quite, ah, saturated!